Promoting Green Chemistry Innovation

 This designation and subsequent restriction of the chemicals in wash-off products has resulted in a market need for alternatives to these widely utilized components.
 A survey of cosmetics and personal care product manufacturers has shown that although these manufacturers generally prioritize cyclic siloxane replacements, alternatives for all silicone chemistries were significant considerations.

-GC3, now Change Chemistry, does not make comments on the environmental impact of D4, D5, D6, or silicones.
+Change Chemistry does not make comments on the environmental impact of D4, D5, D6, or silicones.
 This project addresses the market need to identify alternatives to silicone chemistries.
 Therefore, consistent with the mission of Change Chemistry, these alternatives were identified using the principles of green chemistry.

 Learn more about the Change Chemistry’s silicone specification document with this one-page summary.